What is Alabama known for? Well, that depends on who you ask. Push aside any stereotypes and consider these interesting facts about Alabama.

 That’s not a universal opinion but it’s wise to listen rather than speak when it comes to the phrase.

-And as the cotton state
+And as the Cotton State

-Now, many of the southern states are referred to as cotton states.
-Largely because, you guessed it, they produce a lot of cotton.
-However, Alabama is often called the cotton state because of its position, both geographically and politically, at the heart of the cotton area.
 You’ll also hear talk of the “black belt.”
 That refers to the mid section of the state, where the cotton grows.
 The fertile earth is darker, hence the name.
 Look out for white puffs of cotton along the side of the road as you drive through on an Alabama road trip.

-It’s home to America’s oldest Mardi Gras
+It’s Home to America’s Oldest Mardi Gras

 Now, this one is a fun fact about Alabama.
 Mobile, the carnival city in the south, is home to the oldest Mardi Gras in America.